Your Complete Guide to iBuyers, Open Door, Offer Pad & More?

 They would not budge on anything even though we fixed some of the stuff and some of these things were not needed as repairs.
 They sold the house and did not do anything that was in our contract.
 And they also told us that we had to leave our refrigerator because they couldn’t sell without it.
 They sold it minus the refrigerator.

-We have photographic evidence and our former neighbor that said he would testify as to what they did to our house which was nothing!!!!
+We have photographic evidence and our former neighbor that said he would testify about what they did to our house which was nothing!!!!
 We felt bullied into taking the loss of money.
 They were not the nicest.
 If we tried to dispute they would give us the run around till we caved.
 We have tried to contact them and they refuse to answer.
 We have heard multiple people state they had the same issue.

-Does Opendoor pay a fair price?
+❓ Does Opendoor pay a fair price?

 Whether Opendoor pays a fair pair is up to the seller to decide.
-Also, Opendoor is offering convenience to the seller:
+Also, Opendoor is offering convenience to the seller: iBuyers offer some advantages to a seller:

-–Sell your house with no showings
+Sell your house with no showings

 -pick your closing date